Collaborative Divorce in Temecula

 Some family law cases are not appropriate for this process.
 These are seen when one or both parties may be focused on "burning" the other party or may have been hurt to the point where he/she cannot focus on settling simple issues.
 This is typically the reason that causes collaborative divorce proceedings to break down or not occur at all.
 The ultimate case that fits the collaborative divorce is that to which both parties are amicable, not bitter towards one another, wish to co-parent their children, and move forward in their lives.

-When entering into collaborative divorce, keep in mind the positive outcome that may ensue if your willing to be open-minded and participate objectively.
+When entering into collaborative divorce, keep in mind the positive outcome that may ensue if you're willing to be open-minded and participate objectively.

 Contact a Temecula divorce lawyer if you are interested in learning more about collaborative divorce.